Dmytro Klyachkivsky: Biography

 Klyachkivsky was born on 4 November 1911 in the city of Zbarazh, Galicia, Austria-Hungary (now Ukraine) as a son of a bank clerk.
-He completed his secondary studies and entered the Law faculty of the Jan Kazimierz University in Lwow.
+He completed his secondary studies and entered the law faculty of the Jan Kazimierz University in Lwow.
 A member of the Organization of Ukrainian Nationalists (OUN), he served in the Polish army and worked in the service sector in Stanisławów from 1934 until 1939 as chair of a committee of the Ukrainian sport organization Sokil in Zbarazh.

-After the joint Nazi and Soviet attack on Poland, Eastern Poland was occupied by the Soviet Union (see Territories of Poland annexed by the Soviet Union).
-Klyachkivsky was arrested by the Soviets (NKVD) in Lviv and sentenced to death, which was commuted to 10 years of incarceration.
+After the invasion of Poland, the Soviet Union occupied Eastern Poland.
+The NKVD arrested Klyachkivsky in Lviv and sentenced him to death, which was commuted to 10 years of incarceration.
 He escaped from Berdychiv Prison in July 1941.

-He was a member of the Directorate of the OUN in Lviv, the regional leader of OUN from January 1942, a member of the leadership of OUN and the first commander of the Ukrainian Insurgent Army from 1943.
-He was given the rank of major and made the regional commander of UIA-North in 1944.
+He was a member of the Directorate of the OUN in Lviv, the regional leader of OUN-B from January 1942, a member of the leadership of OUN and the first commander of the Ukrainian Insurgent Army from 1943 on.
+He was given the rank of major and made the regional commander of the UPA-North in 1944, and he briefly joined the People's Revolutionary Liberation Organisation, a left-wing group in Volhynia that was active the same year.